thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

   For the ultimate in stress-free corporate event planning we offer a range of catering and drinks packages.
 Partnering with some of the Gold Coast's best caterers our guests can enjoy a plethora of dining options from gourmet grazing boards to private chefs.
 We also offer a range of beverage packages or welcome BYO.

-  In addition to our beautiful boats and professional crew we also carry a range of other activities on board for your guests to enjoy (should you wish) including Stand Up Paddleboards, Inflatables, Beach Volleyball, Beach Cricket and more.
+  In addition to our beautiful boats and professional crew we also carry a range of other activities on board for your guests to enjoy (should you wish) including Stand Up Paddleboards, splash mat, Beach Volleyball, Beach Cricket and more.

   Want to know more[ about us](https://sailinginparadise.com.au/about-us/) or [our boats](https://sailinginparadise.com.au/our-boats/)?